somallg/soft-skills/README.md

   * Interfaces and Implementations

 ## 2.8 Avoid Mental Mapping
+* *Clarity is king*

 ## 2.9 Class Names
+* Classes and objects should have noun or noun phrase names
+* A class name should not be a verb

 ## 2.10 Method Names
+* Methods should have verb or verb phrase names

 ## 2.11 Don't Be Cute
+* Choose clarity over entertainment value

 ## 2.12 Pick One Word per Concept
+* Consistent lexicon

 ## 2.13 Don't Pun

 ## 2.14 Use Solution Domain Names
+* Choose technical names

 ## 2.15 Use Problem Domain Names

 ## 2.16 Add Meaningful Context

 ## 2.17 Don't Add Gratuitous Context
+* Shorter names are generally better than longer ones, so long as they are clear

 ## 2.18 Final Words